-That’s an abridged version but you’ll get the picture.
-I should add that I stayed with Bollywood all these years for the stories and characters, for the way the movies depict social and political changes, and for the sheer joy of the music and choreography.
+I stayed with Bollywood all these years for the stories and characters, for the way the movies depict social and political changes, and for the sheer joy of the music and choreography.
 No other cinema does unbridled joy like Indian cinema.
 Take a look at this, filmed on the train to Ooty:

 Not to sound too lofty, but I believe one of the reasons a diverse country like India survives and thrives is because of the way its cinema plays out society’s conflicts on-screen.
-It has been interesting to watch over the years as Indian film took on the British overlords as well as indigenous villains, and promoted progress in everything from women’s rights to communal harmony.
+It's been interesting to watch over the years as Indian film took on the British overlords as well as indigenous villains, and promoted progress in everything from women’s rights to communal harmony.

-Someone told me years ago, “every Indian film is a ‘social,’” meaning a film that deals with social issues.
+Someone told me years ago, “every Indian film is a ‘social,’ meaning a film that deals with social issues.
 It’s almost true, just as it's almost true that every Indian film is a musical.
 Even the most saccharine candy-colored froth might be promoting progress with a ground breaking woman character or a sly, subversive joke or song.